etalab/geozones/README.rst

 A zone is a spatial polygon for a given level.
 It has at least one unique code (unique on its level) and a name.
-It can have many known keys, that are not necessary unique (ie. postal codes can be shared by many town)
+It can have many known keys, that are not necessary unique (ie.: postal codes can be shared by many town).

-Labels are optionnaly translatables.
+Labels are optionally translatable.

 Some zones are defined as an aggregation of other zones.
-They are called aggregation in geozones and builded after all data are loaded.
+They are called _aggregation_ in Geozones and built after all data are loaded.

 The following properties are exported in the GeoJSON output: